Jahn08/WEB-ARTICLE-LIBRARY/README.md

 ### <a name="headPrerequisites"></a>Prerequisites

 * [.NET Framework 4.5.2](https://www.microsoft.com/en-ca/download/details.aspx?id=42642)
-* The project was developed in MS Visual Studio 2015 ([the product page](https://www.visualstudio.com/ru/downloads/?rr=https%3A%2F%2Fwww.microsoft.com%2Fru-ru%2FSoftMicrosoft%2Fvs2015ExpressforW10.aspx)).
+* The project was developed in MS Visual Studio 2015 ([the product page](https://www.visualstudio.com/ru/downloads/?rr=https%3A%2F%2Fwww.microsoft.com%2Fru-ru%2FSoftMicrosoft%2Fvs2015ExpressforW10.aspx))

 ### Setting up Dev

+## <a name="headConfiguration"></a>Configuration

+web.config lying in the root catalogue of the main project serves as the general file for configuration.
+In the file section *appSettings* the next parameters can be set:
+* *smtpHost, smtpPort, smtpUserName, smtpPassword* for configuring a mail address which will be used to send messages to the users when registering, resetting password, changing emails or their statuses being altered
+* *aboutUs, fax, phone, mail, youtubeLink, facebookLink* for storing additional contact information shown in the bottom section of the site

 ## Api Reference